merlin86/mzbench/README.md

 Work in progress.

-Invoke `ERL_FLAGS="../../benchmarks/dummy1.erl" make run` to see that something sort of works.
+Invoke `make run benchmarks/dummy1.erl` to see that something sort of works.

 ## How to add a new worker